mohammad-fouladgar/laravel-mobile-verification/README.md

     // ...
 }
 ```
-> In above example, `NexmoService` can be replaced with your chosen SMS service along with its respective method.
+> :information_source: In above example, `NexmoService` can be replaced with your chosen SMS service along with its respective method.

 Next, you should set the your `SMSClient` class in config file: